woss/vagrant-box/README.md

-# vagrant-box
+# Multipurpose Vagrant box

-Goal is to create multipurpose vagrant box, using puppet and hiera
+Goal is to create multipurpose vagrant box, using puppet and hiera.

+### Get started

+First of all this box is using ```librarian-puppet``` gem to manage the puppet modules.
+Install it like this ```gem install librarian-puppet``` and for more info go here https://github.com/rodjek/librarian-puppet

+After that you are all set to fire up and or all boxes :)

 # Boxes definitions
 NOTE currently all boxes are made for VMware